muratk3n/thirdwave/en/tweets/2020/week44.md

 ---

-"@ggreenwald

-There is no question -- none -- that mainstream US news outlets disseminate more unhinged, unproven conspiracy theories -- and do far more damage with them -- than QAnon, or whichever fringe group they want you to focus on, can achieve in 1,000 years"

----

 If one has certain [socdyn ability](2015/07/mesquita-game-theory.md#inborn), an idea is to use it to find good anchor points, calculations, measurements, lit, and use that to build more know-how around.
 Can lead to more replicatable